 - There is no need to add olive oil to your pasta when cooking.
 It won’t prevent it from sticking together, and will just end up down the drain.

 - Don’t cook the pasta all the way through in the water.
-Instead, drain it when it still has a little bite, then add to the sauce and continue cooking for a few minutes more until the pasta is cooked and has absorbed the sauce.
-In Italy the pasta and sauce are always combined in the pan to ensure every piece of pasta is coated.
+Instead, drain it when it still has a little bite to it, then add to the sauce and continue cooking for a few minutes more until the pasta is cooked and has absorbed the sauce.
+In Italy, the pasta and sauce are always combined in the pan to ensure every piece of pasta is coated.

 - When draining the pasta, make sure you save a cup of the pasta water.
 Then, when you add the pasta to the sauce, splash in a little of the water if it looks too dry.
 The starch in the water will help the sauce cling to the pasta.
 Better yet use a pasta scoop to move the pasta from the water to the sauce in a pan.